 Selhurst Park set its record attendance in 1979 when 51,801 came to see Crystal Palace beat Burnley and win the Second Division.

 In 1983, the club sold the back of the Whitehorse Lane terrace to retailer Sainsbury’s in order to raise money to pay off their debts.
-A few years later, the stand got fitted with executive boxes and a roof.
+A few years later, the remainder of the stand got fitted with executive boxes and a roof.
 Much of the stadium had then already been converted into an all-seater.

 In the late 1980s, Charlton Athletic moved into Selhurst Park after they went into administration and temporarily lost their home ground, the Valley.
 Later on, Wimbledon would also use the ground after Plough Lane had fallen into disrepair.

 Selhurst Park underwent its final developments in 1994 when the Homesdale terrace got demolished and replaced by a two-tiered all-seater stands.
-At the same time, a new roof got installed on the main stand.
+At the same time, a new roof got installed on the Main Stand.

 The stadium is best reached by train.
 Both Selhurst and Thornton Heath station are a 5 to 10-minute walk away from the ground.
 The stations are served by trains coming from Victoria and London Bridge stations in the centre.
 The journey takes 25 to 30 minutes.
 Trains also call at Clapham Junction.